w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 #### Inapplicable Example 1

-<a class="example-link" title="Inapplicable Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/eba170767ac1de0092d33a9bee2c0ecf2ebdfd46.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/eba170767ac1de0092d33a9bee2c0ecf2ebdfd46.html">Open in a new tab</a>

 This `audio` element does not autoplay or have a play button.